 The more interesting part of this tradition is that in some bars people throw napkins and toothpicks on the floor.
-The tastier the tapas are, the more napkins and toothpicks people will throw on the floor.
+The tastier the tapas are, the more napkins and toothpicks you will see on the floor.

 La Siesta means taking a nap.
 It is a famous tradition in Spain.
 Everyone knows about this tradition but few people practice it.
 Spanish people eat less at breakfast and dinner so they eat a heavy lunch.
 Therefore, after taking a heavy meal, blood goes to the stomach of the people to help them with indigestion.

 This makes a person drowsy and tired.
-The other cause of taking La siesta is that Spanish people experience high temperatures at mid-day.
-Therefore, they are unable to do any physical and mental activity.
-This gives rise to the tradition of La siesta.
+The other cause of taking La siesta is that Spanish people experience high temperatures at midday.
+Therefore, they are unable to do any physical or mental activity.
+This gives rise to the tradition of La Siesta.
 During nap time, the business and stores are closed.

 Flamenco is a song, dance, and instrumental guitar.
 It is associated with Andalusian Roma which is the gypsies of Southern Spain.
-The history of Flamenco lies back in the time when Roma migrated from Rajasthan in the 9th and 14th centuries.
+The history of Flamenco lies back to the time when Roma migrated from Rajasthan in the 9th and 14th centuries.
 These immigrants brought with them a musical legacy like the use of bells, wooden castanets, tambourines, and a pool of songs and dances.